department-of-veterans-affairs/vagov-content/pages/disability/about-disability-ratings.md

 ---
 layout: page-breadcrumbs.html
-title: About VA disability ratings
+title: About VA Disability Ratings | Veterans Affairs
 display_title: About Disability Ratings
+heading: About VA disability ratings
-description: Learn about VA disability ratings and how we decide your rating.
-Plus, get a link to the VA disability rating chart, called the Combined Ratings table, which shows how we calculate disability rating percentages for Veterans with more than one service-connected condition.
+description: Learn about VA disability ratings and how we assign your rating.
+And view the VA disability rating chart, called the Combined Ratings table, which shows how we calculate disability rating percentages for Veterans with more than one service-connected condition.
+keywords: va disability ratings, va disability rating chart, va disability percentages for conditions, va disability rating
 template: detail-page
 order: 1
 aliases: